eliaferretti/Nederlands4python/README.md

 3. Follow the prompts to listen to the Dutch sentences, write your responses, and receive corrections and grades.

+Alternatively you could also run the `run.bat` file

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 Ensure that your code adheres to the project's style guidelines and includes relevant tests.